-Hydro – The CSU SPUR Campus / Water Center
+Hydro – The CSU SPUR Campus / Water Center (Completed)

 There are exciting plans underway along the river at the National Western Center.
 In 2015, the Colorado legislature provided state funding of $200 million for CSU to build three facilities at the National Western Center.
 The new Hydro building focuses on water and will offer everything from K-12 educational programs and exhibits, to lab space for food and water professionals and entrepreneurs, artist studios, and indoor and outdoor event venues.
 The space will be open to the community and includes a comprehensive river activation plan.